Free shipping from 80€ to Germany and Austria!

 Only 10€ shipping flat rate for further countries!

-The skiing holiday is approaching and the whole family's skis and snowboards should be prepared for the slopes.
-If you don't have your own equipment for ski service at home, you either have to drive to the nearest sports shop or bring your equipment to the ski workshop while on holiday.
-With a family of four, you often have to dig a little deeper into your wallet.
-But what exactly does the ski service do, how much does a ski service actually cost and isn't it worth doing it yourself in the long run?
+The ski holiday is coming up and the whole family's skis and snowboards should be prepared for the slopes.
+If you don't have your own equipment for ski servicing at home, you either have to drive to the nearest sports shop or take your equipment to the ski repair shop while on holiday.
+For a family of four, this often means digging a little deeper into your wallet.
+But what exactly is done during a ski servicing, how much does a ski servicing actually cost, and is it not worth doing it yourself in the long run?

 We asked ourselves these questions and conducted extensive research in which we compared the prices of over 50 ski service shops in Germany, Austria and Switzerland.
 We have compiled the following results for you.